shawn-carter/Knowledgebase/README.rst

     pip install -r requirements.txt

-SetUp the Database (Optional) -- You can use the included sqlite3 Database - and create a new SuperUser Update the settings.py file in the myknowledgebase directory with your database settings.
+SetUp the Database (Optional) -- You can use the included sqlite3 Database - and create a new SuperUser [Jump to Create a Superuser](#create_superuser) or
+  Update the settings.py file in the myknowledgebase directory with your database settings.

 .. code:: python